Obbut/LogKit/README.md

 	[ Warning ] LogKitTests.swift testLoggingFunctions() This is a warning message [ Error ] LogKitTests.swift testLoggingFunctions() And finally, an error log message

-Optionally, if you have XcodeColors installed, you can enable support for it like this:

-	log.enableXcodeColorsSupport = true

 If you don't like the standard logging markup you can change it to your taste:

 	log.logElements = ["Some static text in front...", Static.LogMessage, "and that was logged from file", Static.FileName]